SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/aws-lambda.md

 ### API Gateway

-If you use API Gateway create an IAM user who has basic API gateway invoke access.
+If you use API Gateway, create an IAM user who has basic API gateway invoke access.
 You can use the AWS managed policy **AmazonAPIGatewayInvokeFullAccess**.

 :::tip
 Having user account with required IAM policy assigned create AWS Access Key for this account and note **Access key** and **Secret access key** to authenticate Webhook connection in next section.